 PEP targets should always include at least one academic target.
-Where a child has SEN and there is an EHCP or SEN Support Plan in place, PEP targets should be informed by these.
+Where a child/child/young person has SEN and there is an EHCP or SEN Support Plan in place, PEP targets should be informed by these.

 STEP-BY-STEP GUIDE TO DEFINING MEASURABLE 'PLANNED OUTCOMES'